279789/SSH-Introduction/README.md

 11. **Wrong User**: Type `ssh <remote-host-ip>`.
 Do not use the `<new_user>@` in front of it.
 Take notes what happens.

 ## 3) Questions
 1. What reason do we need _SSH_ for?
+SSH stands for Secure Shell and is very important in the modern world.
+SSH is an remote shell, that is encrypted (secured).
+This allows secure communication in an insecure network.
 2. What is necessary to be able to log in via _SSH_?
+First you need a Host and a Client, that are connected inside a network.
+Both should have installed sshd which comes with most Linux distributions, if not you have to install it.
+To check your ssh connection,you could ping your host frpm your client.
+If you have everything that I've listed you are ready to go.
 3. Why are we asked to store the _fingerprint_ of the remote-host?
+The fingerprint is used to authentificate the Server.
+By the first connection, you have to check if this is the correct server.
+After confirming, the fingerprint get's saved on the client, so that it always knows that it's the right server.
 4. Why does the login-attempt from task 11 not work?
+It doesn't work, because there is the wrong userer used, you have to use a user that exist on the remote server.

 ## 4) Advice